-For example, a several life sciences companies, including some of our clients, have announced the temporary suspension of clinical studies and trials as well as other COVID-19 related risks that may impact their preclinical and clinical trials, including delays in patient enrollment or difficulties in initiating or expanding clinical trials, interruption of clinical trial activity, and diversion of healthcare resources to focus on COVID-19 activities.
+For example, several life sciences companies, including some of our clients, announced the temporary suspension of clinical studies and trials as well as other COVID-19 related risks that may impact their preclinical and clinical trials, including delays in patient enrollment or difficulties in initiating or expanding clinical trials, interruption of clinical trial activity, and diversion of healthcare resources to focus on COVID-19 activities.
 In addition, with respect to the impact of the pandemic on the reproductive medicine market, the American Society for Reproductive Medicine (ASRM) and European Society of Human Reproduction and Embryology (ESHRE) both issued recommendations in March of 2020 to temporarily defer fertility treatments and related activities.
-While these actions will negatively impact our revenue in the markets we serve temporarily, we cannot determine the longer-term impact at this point.
+Both organizations have since updated and recently reaffirmed their recommendation to gradually and judiciously resume activities.
+While these actions have negatively impacted our revenue in the markets we serve temporarily, we cannot determine the longer-term impact at this point.
 A number of public announcements by government and clients indicate a regional or partially lifting of COVID-19 related restrictions and we therefore currently expect revenue to start ramping back up gradually over time.
 Further, virus containment efforts as a result of governmental actions or policies or other initiatives could lead to further disruption in the supply chain and as a result, we may have difficulties sourcing equipment or incur additional direct costs to provide our solutions.

-While longer-term client demand for our services overall remains strong, the effects of the COVID-19 pandemic, including the measures above taken by some of our clients adversely impacted our revenue growth.
+While longer-term client demand for our services overall remains strong, the effects of the COVID-19 pandemic, including the measures above taken by some of our clients have adversely impacted our revenue growth.
 See Risk Factors, "The recent global pandemic caused by COVID-19 has and could adversely affect our business operations, financial performance and results of operations, the extent of which is uncertain and difficult to predict."